RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

     <img src="Images/Mech_01.jpeg" alt="Description" width="800">
 </p>

-## Cleaning and lubricating the R/W head rail guide
+## Cleaning and lubricating the RW head rail guide

 For the R/W head to be able to move freely up and down the floppy tracks, the rail guides needs to be both cleaned and lubricated.
 The cleaning is done with isopropanol and a cotton swab, and for lubcricating some lithium grease is used.